We previously contacted you to file your federal tax returns, but we didn’t receive a response. You must file your tax returns immediately.

 What you need to do

-- If not required to file a tax return, contact the telephone number listed on the letter.
+- If you’re not required to file a tax return, call us at the number on the letter.

-Q. What if I am unable to pay the full balance at the time of filing?
+I owe taxes.
+What do I do if I can’t pay the full balance at the time of filing?